yenpraja610/js-function-context-this/README.md

 });
 ```

-The above code won't return what you want, can you think of a
+The above code won't return do what you want, can you think of a
-way to get the code to display the current time?
+way to get the code to do what is expcted?

 ```bash
 Figure this out on your own.